maziac/DeZog/documentation/zx81/zx81-zsim.md

 So it depends:
 If you are developing a standard graphics game then `"hires": false` is the recommended choice.
 If you are developing a hires game you have to use `"hires": true`, of course.

+Note: To simulate ARX hires graphics you need to use a memory model that enables RAM in the area 0x2000-0x3FFF, i.e. "ZX81-56K".

 ## Collapsed dfile
 In a ZX81 with 1-2k RAM the dfile is collapsed, i.e. it uses only the full width of a line if necessary.
 If the line does not contain anything no RAM is used for it.